flame-engine/flame/.github/issue_template.md

 ## Minimal reproducible code (Required for bugs)

-Include a minimal code that produces the problem, add it inline using code block markdown, or a link to github repository:
+Include a minimal code that produces the problem (add it inline using code block markdown), or a link to Github repository: